-- 1. Open the Control Panel by clicking on Start $\rightarrow$ Control Panel. - 2.
+- 1. Click Start > Control Panel to open the Control Panel. - 2.
 Double click on the System icon in the Control Panel.
 An easy way to find this icon is to change the Control Panel view to Classic View. - 3.
 Click the Advanced tab in Windows 2000 or XP, or the Advanced system settings task in Windows Vista or Windows 7, then click the Environment Variables button. - 4.
 Create a new system environment variable, ARMLMD\LICENSE\FILE, and set its value.
-This must include valid port@server information. - -- Note ---
+This must include valid port@server information.